The Customer Experience Reality You Should Pay Attention to – Because Customers Are

 Measuring a single experience isn’t the solution to measuring the customer experience, right?
 We’ve all seen the smiley and frowny faces in the bathroom that you can push to show your satisfaction or dissatisfaction.
 We’re constantly given customer satisfaction surveys via email or phone — but all of these situations only tell a small part of the broader experience.

 When you’re on a beach vacation and you're given a survey about your experience right after it rains, what will the results be?
 Those results are irrelevant to the experience as a whole, which likely included stellar weather during most of the trip, a great view, nice accommodations and meals.
-Examining the broader data on surveys, of course, makes sense.
+Examining the broader data on surveys makes sense.
 Combining that data with feedback from other touchpoints and extrapolating some data, such as hold times and email response time, to create a bigger picture is vital to CX.
 But I believe measuring the bigger picture is a more accurate representation of the actual customer experience.

 Related Article: Measure Twice, Act Infinitely – As if Your Customer Experience Depends on It